Do you know “The English Cream Dachshund will Show her British Roots if She is Authentic”?

-The American Cream Dachshund is comparable in appearance to the genuine English Cream despite being substantially different.
+The American Cream Dachshund is comparable in appearance to the genuine English and Cream dachshund puppy despite being substantially different.
 The coloring in the coat comes from a unique gene with the outcome being a “red dilute” appearance, very light in color.

 When born, American Creams are exceptionally light in color.
 With maturity, the coat begins to take on a more prominently reddish hue.
 With an authentic English Cream Dachshund, there will be no red coloring.
 It’s important to note that every dog, even those very pale variants showing even a hint of red undertone, is not an English Cream.

 There are light red Dachshunds referred to as American Creams, which can include smooth or short-haired Creams.
 With these dogs, there are three genetic possibilities including the “Dominant Red Gene”, “Recessive Red Gene”, and “Blue Dilution Gene”.